 My overall thoughts of The Walking Dead Pinball table are very positive.
 It’s a great pastime if you have a good 10 minutes to spare.
 But those 10 minutes can shortly develop into a few hours, as you desperately try and beat your high score.
 I’d also encourage you to get your friends to buy a copy, as Zen Pinball allows you to compare scores.
 This, if you all fancy yourselves pinball masters, can get very competitive and potentially ruin friendships.
 However, if you are expecting this to be Season 3 of The Walking Dead Game then you will be extremely disappointed.
 This is just for those who want to look back on the good, and the bad, memories you had as well as playing a mean game of pinball.

+I’d without a doubt recommend this game to any fan of Telltale’s The Walking Dead Game who want to take a trip down memory lane.
 For a Zen Pinball add-on, The Walking Dead Pinball was far better than I expected.
 I’ve already spent hours playing on this table and will spend many more trying to light up “Clementine”.
 Maybe one day I’ll find out, but for now I’ll have to deeply revise my pinball skills.
 For a small add-on, this will be worth your £2.49!

 Subscribe to our mailing list